QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

-Except in these special cases, the allocation and the labor tax rate as functions of :math:`s_t` differ between dates :math:`t=0` and subsequent dates :math:`t \geq 1`
+Except in these special cases, the allocation and the labor tax rate as functions of :math:`s_t` differ between dates :math:`t=0` and subsequent dates :math:`t \geq 1`.

-Naturally, the first-order conditions in this recursive formulation of the Ramsey problem agree with the first-order conditions derived when we first formulated the Ramsey plan in the space of sequences
+Naturally, the first-order conditions in this recursive formulation of the Ramsey problem agree with the first-order conditions derived when we first formulated the Ramsey plan in the space of sequences.

 State Variable Degeneracy
 ----------------------------------------